Tools and Services Needed for Day Trading

 To get started as a day trader, here's what you need

-- Computer or Laptop: Technology is constantly changing, so make sure you have a computer with enough memory and a fast enough processor that it isn't constantly lagging, crashing or stalling (taking forever to load) while you have your trading software running.
+Technology is constantly changing, so make sure you have a computer with enough memory and a fast enough processor that it isn't constantly lagging, crashing or stalling (taking forever to load).
+Most trading and charting software require memory and processors that are fast and up to date.
+You may be jumping between company and broker websites and your charting software screens as you analyze a trade.
 Having two monitors is preferred, but not a necessity.

 Final Word on Day Trading Tools and Services